yskcg/work_note/README.md

 # work_note
-Some tips to slove question happed in my work
+Some tips to slove question happed in my work,mark